dwisiswant0/go-dork/README.md

 ### Pagination

-By default, go-dork selects the first page, you can customize using the `-p` flag.
+By default, go-dork scrapes the first page, you can customize using the `-p` flag.

 ```bash
 > go-dork -q "intext:'jira'" -p 5